Time-causal and time-recursive wavelets

-For the closely related notion of a time-causal and time-recursive analogue of Gabor filtering, corresponding to a time-causal analogue of the Morlet wavelet (Morlet {\em et al.\/} \citeyear{MorAreFouGla82I-GeomPhys,MorAreFouGla82II-GeomPhys}), see Lindeberg (\citeyear{Lin25-TIT}).
+The raw zero-order (non-differentiated) time-causal limit kernel has additionally been successfully used as a replacement of the non-causal Gaussian window function in time-causal time-frequency analysis.
+For the corresponding notion of a time-causal and time-recursive analogue of Gabor filtering, corresponding to a time-causal analogue of the Morlet wavelet (Morlet {\em et al.\/} \citeyear{MorAreFouGla82I-GeomPhys,MorAreFouGla82II-GeomPhys}), see Lindeberg (\citeyear{Lin25-TIT}).
+Compared to such time-causal time-frequency analysis, the time-causal wavelets developed in this paper require significantly less computations and lead to shorter temporal delays, and with a better ability to handle rapid transients.
 For more general notions of a non-causal wavelets based on Hermite transforms, and which constitute extensions of the wavelets based on first- and second-order derivatives of the Gaussian kernel to higher orders of differentiation, see Markett (\citeyear{Mar93-ApproxTh}), Glaeske (\citeyear{Gla00-BanCentr}) and Pandey and Phukan (\citeyear{PanPhu20-JAnalAppl}).

-In this treatment, we have, however, solely focused on temporal derivatives of orders 1 and 2, and leave the problem to future work of characterizing the properties of time-causal wavelets based on temporal derivatives of the time-causal limit kernel for higher orders of temporal differentiation.
+In this treatment, we have, however, solely focused on temporal derivatives of orders 1 and 2, and leave the topic to future work of characterizing the properties of time-causal wavelets based on temporal derivatives of the time-causal limit kernel for higher orders of temporal differentiation.